BJP: For a strong, stable, inclusive & prosperous India

 Shri Narendra Modi being sworn in as the Prime Minister in 2014 at Rashtrapati Bhavan

-The BJP’s history dates back to 1980 when the Party was born under the Presidentship of Shri Atal Bihari Vajpayee.
-The BJP’s precursor, the Bharatiya Jan Sangh was active in Indian politics through the 1950s, 60s and 70s and its leader Shri Shyama Prasad Mukherjee had served in the first ever Cabinet of Independent India.
-The Jan Sangh was an integral part of the Janata Party government under Shri Morarji Desai from 1977-1979.
-This was the first ever non-Congress government in India’s history.
+The BJP’s history dates far back, well into the 1980s, when the Party was born under the Presidentship of Shri Atal Bihari Vajpayee.
+The BJP's precursor, the Bharatiya Jan Sangh, was active in Indian politics through the 1950s, 60s, and 70s, and its leader Shri Syama Prasad Mookerjee had served in the first-ever Cabinet of Independent India.
+The Jan Sangh was an integral part of the Janata Party government under Shri Morarji Desai from 1977 to 1979.
+This was the first-ever non-Congress government in India's history.

 BJP: For a strong, stable, inclusive& prosperous India